zhangjunh/download_baidu_images_by_image/README.md

 "additive", such as:
       - additive >> 99 >> 10110.jpeg...

-2. Copy original dataset to dir named "train".Such as:
+2. Copy original dataset to dir named "train", such as:
       - train >> 99 >> 10110.jpeg...
       - If the label number not exist in "train", pictures will be deleted after download.